Mansell leads as Langasque fades at Dunhill Links

 Englishman Daniel Gavins suffered a similar setback to Langasque, following his opening-round 65 with a 74 at Carnoustie.

-Countrymen Laird Shepherd and Matthew Southgate are one shot further back in a tie for 10th, along with Langasque and Italy's Francesco Molinari.
+Compatriots Laird Shepherd and Matthew Southgate are one shot further back in a tie for 10th, along with Langasque and Italy's Francesco Molinari.

 Alex and Matt Fitzpatrick are two under while Scots Ewen Ferguson, Grant Forrest and Connor Syme are level par.